Facing criticism, Delhi police probe attack on students at JNU

 “Social media and CCTV footage will be part of the investigation,” said police official Devendra Arya, adding the violence at the university had prompted police to start a case.

-Students and some faculty of JNU have blamed the incident that injured at least 30 people on a students’ union tied to Modi’s Bharatiya Janata Party that has increasingly picked on the renowned institution.
+Students and some faculty of JNU have blamed the incident that injured at least 30 people on a students’ union tied to Modi’s Bharatiya Janata Party that has increasingly picked on the institution.

 Students put out pictures of mobs entering university residential halls, their faces covered with cloth, carrying sticks and even sledgehammers.
 Some shouted slogans, threatening death for traitors.

 Students said police had failed to act, leaving them at the mercy of the mob.
-Delhi police did not immediately respond to a request for comment on the allegation.

 More than 30 people injured were admitted to the All India Institute of Medical Sciences (AIIMS) in the capital, a hospital official said, most of them with lacerations, cuts and bruises.

-The protests have persisted despite government efforts to quell them, with more demonstrations planned across India on Monday, prompted by the university attack.
+The protests have persisted, with more demonstrations planned across India on Monday, prompted by the university attack.

 The Akhil Bharatiya Vidyarthi Parishad (ABVP), the students’ wing of the BJP, denied accusations that it was behind the attack, which it blamed instead on rival leftist unions.